neuml/paperai/README.md

 paperai builds an AI-powered index over sets of medical and scientific papers.

 ## Installation
+The easiest way to install is via pip and PyPI

+    pip install paperai

-You can install paperai directly from GitHub using pip.
+You can also install paperai directly from GitHub.
 Using a Python Virtual Environment is recommended.

     pip install git+https://github.com/neuml/paperai